About Janiel Green

 Now I am trying to create my own community of like minded individuals who may share some or part of my same views of seeing beauty between the lines of life.
 They are people who love to explore, find solace among the fishes while blowing bubbles scuba diving.
 The Culture Trekking Community is one that has a passion for sustainability and treating the environment with love, care, and respect.

-I am currently trying to convey those feelings of a place through my YouTube videos, showing my real personality I feel is a bit easier when typing than it is on video - but I'm determined to achieve it ;) I hope to include a little history in there as well, because our past - however dark or bright - helps build us into who we are today.
+I am currently trying to convey those feelings of places I visit through my YouTube videos, showing my real personality I feel is a bit easier when typing, than it is on video - but I'm determined to achieve it ;) I hope to include a little history in there as well, because our past - however dark or bright - helps build us into who we are today.
 Honoring the past, the future, and living in the present is never more important - we are stewards of the future.

 No matter your passions, interests, or feelings - I hope you will join me, and the Culture Trekking community in exploring the beauty between the lines.